acryptos/docs.acryptos.com/faq.md

 ### 2. Is there a fee on the first Stake?

-* ACS Farms: No. However additional staking/unstaking triggers the harvest \(and the 0.03 ACS fee\) on the v1 ACS farms \(this will be changed soon with the migration to farms v2.\).
+* ACS v2 Farms: No.
 * ACSI Farms: No.

 ### 3. What are the withdrawal fees?